Distribution &

 feet.
 Usual size is up to 10lbs in weight.
 Fish seldom reaches

 a size greater than 12 inches.
+Lesser amberjacks are the smallest of the

 found inshore in waters less than 30 feet deep usually amongst floating objects.